Best Beaches in West Maui Top Guide 2025

 Olowalu Shoreline

-Mile Marker 14. snorkeling
+Mile Marker 14.

 At first glance, it doesn’t seem ideal for typical beach activities.
 However, don’t let that fool you; it holds a secret beneath the surface.

-For those like me who yearn to venture further, Olowalu Beach has kayak and paddle boarding tours.
+For those like me who yearn to venture further, Olowalu Beach has kayak and paddleboarding tours.
 These tours take you far enough to witness the cleaning stations and the reef.
 Despite its initial appearance, Olowalu Beach is a hidden gem for water enthusiasts.

 Puamana Beach